 However, the disappearance of many childhood diseases has led some parents to question whether vaccines are still necessary.
-Further, a growing number of parents are concerned that vaccines may actually cause autism, hyperactivity, developmental delay, attention deficit disorder, diabetes, multiple sclerosis, and sudden infant death syndrome (SIDS) among others.
-These concerns have caused some parents to delay vaccines or withhold them altogether from their children.
+Further, a growing number of parents are concerned that vaccines may actually cause other diseases.
+Although unfounded, these concerns have caused some parents to delay vaccines or withhold them altogether from their children.

 The Center has also established the Parents PACK program to develop a dialogue with parents, provide frequent vaccine information, and establish a place for parents to get up-to-date information and answers to questions about vaccines.